ai-forever/MERA/benchmark_tasks/rutie/README.md

-# The Turing-test Interview Emulation (RuTie) dataset
+# The Turing-test Interview Emulation (ruTiE) dataset

 ## Description

-Turing-test Interview Emulation (RuTie) is a Russian-language test for the simulation of the Turing test.
+Turing-test Interview Emulation (ruTiE) is a Russian-language test for the simulation of the Turing test.
 The dataset imitates a coherent dialogue with the subject, where a set of questions on various topics is asked, and it is necessary to choose the most correct of two answer options for each